tim-harding/Kradical/README.md

 # Kradical

+## Crates

-This repository contains the following:
+This repository contains the following Cargo workspaces:

+### jis

+Lookup tables for converting JIS X 0212 and JIS X 0213 characters into UTF-8.
+These files are generated using the Python scripts in `assets/jis`.

+### kradical_parsing

-- A library of parsers for the [Electronic Dictionary Research and Development Group](https://www.edrdg.org/) (EDRDG) [radical decomposition](https://www.edrdg.org/krad/kradinf.html) files:
+Parsers for the [Electronic Dictionary Research and Development Group](https://www.edrdg.org/) (EDRDG) [radical decomposition](https://www.edrdg.org/krad/kradinf.html) files:

 - `kradfile`
 - `kradfile2`
 - `radkfile`
 - `radkfile2`

+### kradical_converter

-- A binary for converting the original JIS-encoded files to UTF-8 equivalents.
-The outputs of this binary are available under the `outputs` directory.
+A binary for converting the original JIS-encoded files to other formats.
+It is also able to combine multiple of these files.
+The outputs of this program are provided with the repository:

+- UTF-8 variants of the original formats are available under `assets/outputs`.
+    - `krad_utf8.txt` follows the same format as the original `kradfile`.
+Each line contains the following:
+        1. The kanji
+        2. A colon
+        3. Each of constituent radicals separated by spaces
+    - `radk_utf8.txt` is adapted from the original format at my discretion for ease of use.
+Each line contains the following:
+        1. The radical
+        2. The number of strokes in the radical
+        3. Optionally, one of the following:
+            - The tag `alt_image(NAME)`, where `NAME` is the name of an image file used by the [WWWJDIC](http://nihongo.monash.edu/cgi-bin/wwwjdic?1C) server as a better representation of the radical.
+This is likely of limited utility but included for completeness.
+            - The tag `alt_glyph(GLYPH)`, where `GLYPH` is an alternative glyph for the radical.
+In general, this should be used wherever available.
+The original authors where limited to what was available in the JIS X 0208 character set to represent each radical, but with UTF-8 we can do much better.
+- Rust variants, available in the `kradical_static` crate.

+### kradical_static

+Rust files containing the parsed contents of the radical decompositions.
+If you need to work with the radical decompositions but don't specifically need to do any parsing work, these can simply be imported as-is.
+The source radical decompositions are updated infrequently so it is unlikely that these are out of date, but please submit a PR if you notice there are fresh edits available.

+## License

 In accordance with the [EDRDG license statement](http://www.edrdg.org/edrdg/licence.html), this project is distributed under the [Attribution-ShareAlike 3.0 Unported](https://creativecommons.org/licenses/by-sa/3.0/legalcode) license.
 The files included under `edrdg_files` were downloaded from the [Monash Nihongo FTP Archive](http://ftp.edrdg.org/pub/Nihongo/00INDEX.html#dic_fil) and are the property of EDRDG.